pawel-wis/i2c_pcf8591t_driver/README.md

 ```

 ## Usage example
-Here is a simple reading made in python.
+Here is a simple reading example made in python.
 ``` python
 with open('/proc/pcf8591t') as f:
 	ain_value = ord(f.read(1))